CLICK HERE FOR SHIPPING & DELIVERY INFO

-Whilst some people have been doing it forever (literally – it’s a centuries-old practice), many haven’t even heard of it; we posed the question via our Instagram @MoxieHQ yesterday and the responses were interesting… a few of you said “yes”, a heap more said “no” and some simply replied with “???”.
+Whilst some people have been doing it forever (literally – it’s a centuries-old practice), many haven’t even heard of it; we posed the question "Would you free bleed, yes or no?" via our Instagram @MoxieHQ yesterday and the responses were interesting… a few of you said “yes”, a heap more said “no” and some simply replied with “???”.

-Many doctors agree that there’s medically no reason why people can't or shouldn't free bleed - from the bleeder’s perspective, anyway - so we asked YOU what you thought via our stories on Instagram.
-Here are (just some of!) your verdicts:
+Many doctors agree that there’s medically no reason why people can't or shouldn't free bleed - from the menstruator’s perspective, anyway - so we asked YOU what you thought via our stories on Instagram.
+Here are (just some of) your verdicts:

 Melissa: "There’s nothing worse than stained underwear or pants".